Social Science Research Methods (Politics)

 The School of Sociology, Politics and International Studies promotes a close-knit student community with easy access to members of staff who all give a high priority to teaching and supervision while maintaining high-quality, high-volume research.

 The programme provides thorough theoretical and practical knowledge of the variety of qualitative and quantitative data collection methods available to the social scientist, and the main methods of data analysis.
-The programme also covers the research process, ethical considerations and social theory.
+You will also cover the research process, ethical considerations and social theory.
 You will be encouraged to apply your methods training to substantive research interests.

 Information for international students